TimWhiting/context-sensitive-demand-cfa/README.md

 # Artifact for Demand m-CFA

 - Supports a subset of R6RS (no set!)
-- Supports a subset of Plait (#lang racket/plait)
+- Contains installer for our fork of the Koka compiler + VSCode extension for Demand Analysis in a Language Server

 Context sensitivity is in the m-CFA style (last `m` stack frames).
-Implementation uses an ADI style recursive decent big-step interpreter.
+Implementation uses an ADI style recursive descent big-step interpreter.

-## Definitions
-Demand-scalable - a constant cost (time / codeunit) gives nontrivial flow information, regardless of program size

 ## Building / Reproducing